relyky/WkHtmlToPdf-Net472/README.md

 ### Fork
 This library is forked from DinkToPdf.
-The main changes are to include the required native binaries in the package so they don't have to be manually installed, and renamed to a move appropriate project name.
+The main changes are to include the required native binaries in the package so they don't have to be manually installed, and renamed to a more appropriate project name.
 The license has also been corrected to match the license for the wkhtmltopdf parent project.

 ### Building